THERFIELD HEATH

 • Nests becoming vulnerable to predators

-How to recognize a distressed or disturbed bird
+How to recognise a distressed or disturbed bird

 • They will make a loud repeated alarm call – they don’t sound very happy and they’re not.